 - Try filling out each of the model’s boxes for specific year-level content areas in your community.

 Curriculum design model from page 179 in Edlin, R. (2014).
-The Cause of Christian Education (4th ed.), Sioux Center IO: Dordt College Press.
+The Cause of Christian Education (4th ed.), Sioux Center IO: Dordt University Press.